tatianegercina/FinTech/02-Homework/19-Blockchain-Python/Instructions/README.md

 - Test that you can run the `./derive` script properly, using one of the examples on the repo's `README.md`

-- Create a file called `wallet.py` -- this will be your universal wallet script.
+- Create a file called `wallet.py`—this will be your universal wallet script.

 Your directory tree should look something like this: